Philip Akin – Biography

-Philip Akin is a busy character and voice actor and theatre director who has been active for over 35 years on the Canadian stage and in film and television.
+Philip Akin is a busy character and voice actor and theatre director who has been active for more than 45 years on the Canadian stage and in film and television.
 He was born in 1950 in Kingston, Jamaica, and his parents moved to Oshawa, Ontario, in 1953.
 He and his brothers followed suit the next year.
-Shortly after attending high school, Akin studied at the Ryerson Institute of Technology (now Ryerson University) in Toronto.
+Shortly after attending high school, Akin studied at the Ryerson Institute of Technology (now Toronto Metropolitan University) in Toronto.
 In 1975, he became the school’s first acting graduate, landing a role just a few days later in a Shaw Festival production of Bernard Shaw’s Caesar and Cleopatra.

 His Canadian films include Three Card Monte (1978; his first screen credit), Running, Improper Channels, Airborne, Left Behind, Roger Spottiswoode’s Shake Hands with the Devil (as Kofi Annan, then U.N.
 Under-Secretary-General for Peacekeeping Operations) and This Beautiful City.
 He has had featured roles in big-budget U.S. movies such as Iceman, Married to It, Fly Away Home, Pushing Tin, The Sum of All Fears, S.W.A.T. and Get Rich or Die Tryin’.